Continuing Professional Development

 What is CPD?

-Continuing Professional Development, or CPD, in the electrical services industry is the means by which electrical licence holders maintain, improve, broaden and enhance their knowledge, skills, and competence.
+Continuing Professional Development, or CPD, is the means by which electrical licence holders can maintain, improve, broaden and enhance their knowledge, skills, and competence.
+It will take place using professionally prepared materials in a classroom environment, at carefully chosen locations in regional and metropolitan Victoria.
+Each eight-hour session will comprise roughly 60% hands on training.

 Why is CPD being introduced?

-Complacency is one of the leading causes of workplace accidents, according to WorkSafe Victoria, and in the worst-case scenario, can cost lives.
-With the new workplace manslaughter legislation introduced in July last year, no business or individual can afford to fall behind in their safe work practices.
+No matter how experienced we are, we cannot afford to lapse into complacency, especially in this safety critical industry.
+And with new workplace manslaughter laws introduced in July last year, no business or individual can afford to fall behind in their safe work practices.

-Electrical tradespeople work in a regulated industry, and as such, will join the likes of medical professionals and engineers, who are required to maintain and develop their professional skills to continue to practice.
-This highlights the importance of electrical work and the impact it can have on workers and the community.
+Electrical tradespeople work in a regulated industry, and as such, are now required to maintain and develop their professional skills to continue to work in the trade.

 When will CPD be introduced?

-- Skills Maintenance training will be developed and trialled in a pilot program prior to roll out.
+- Skills Maintenance training will be developed for and trialled in the pilot program prior to the general roll out.

 CPD for Licensed Electrical Workers (LEWs)